Sumit189/LearnTube-AI/README.md

 - Stores quiz progress locally using Chrome's Storage API

 You can clear all stored data at any time using the "Clear Progress" button in the popup.

+### Optional Analytics

+If you leave the **Analytics** toggle enabled in the popup, LearnTube AI forwards a small set of usage metrics to Google Analytics through a proxy endpoint.
+The payload includes:
+- A random client identifier stored in `chrome.storage.local` (no Google account or device identifiers)
+- The event name (`user_install`, `user_update`, `analytics_opt_in`, `analytics_opt_out`, `extension_active`, `quiz_generated`)
+- Lightweight event parameters such as `quiz_type` (`segment` or `final`), `question_count`, `source` (`extension_install`, `extension_update`, `popup_toggle`), and daily cadence flags
+- Automatic Measurement Protocol fields added by the proxy (`app_platform`, `hit_sequence`, `engagement_time_msec`)

+No transcripts, answers, video IDs, URLs, or personally identifiable information are ever sent.
+The analytics toggle can be turned off at any time; when disabled, the extension skips all telemetry calls.

+## Benefits of On-Device Processing

+- **Stronger privacy**: Transcripts, quiz answers, and progress never leave your browser, so sensitive viewing habits remain confidential.
+- **Lower latency**: Running Gemini Nano locally removes round trips to remote servers, keeping quizzes responsive even on slower connections.
+- **Consistent offline access**: Once models are downloaded, LearnTube AI continues to work during travel or limited connectivity scenarios.
+- **No recurring costs**: There are no metered API calls or tokens to manage, making continuous use of the extension free.
+- **Deterministic updates**: Model upgrades happen through Chrome updates and device-side downloads, reducing dependency on third-party service changes.

 ## Technical Stack